raphael-correa-ng/authenticated-fullstack-starter/README.md

 My-Service microservice: http://localhost:8081

+#### Other features

+The Docker configurations here implements a way to use local Maven dependencies during build.
+See `back/DockerFileWithDepedency`.

 #### Notes

 To best work on this project on Intellij, import the `front/` and `back/` directories as modules: